 The Essential Guide to Film Production Insurance

 Anyone who’s worked on a film set will tell you, “Things don’t always go as planned.”
 Shoots run late, equipment gets lost, and in some unlucky cases, crew members get injured.
-For this and countless other reasons, producers purchase film production insurance.
+For this and countless other reasons, producers purchase film production insurance for each production.

-However, determining whether you’ve got a great policy or not can often be confusing, thanks to insurance jargon and confusing legalese.
+However, determining whether you’ve looking at a great policy or not can often be confusing, thanks to insurance jargon and confusing legalese.
 In this article, we break down everything you need about entertainment insurance, along with some tips as you navigate policies for your next production.

 - Equipment Coverage

 - Film Insurance Deductibles

 - Certificates of Insurance

 - Errors and Omissions